SoftHu/tos_avg/En/heart_4_2_6.md

 I'll take you to see those goods next time...
-Let's spend today with the kids instead of worrying about this.]
+Let's spend today with the kids instead of worrying.]
 1756245267263133 -->1756244980509333[End]
 1756245240826524 -->1756245267263133[<b>Speaker 👉 Torleone:</b>

 I'll take you to see those goods next time...
-Let's spend today with the kids instead of worrying about this.]
+Let's spend today with the kids instead of worrying.]
 Start -->1756245653687967[<b>Speaker 👉 Torleone:</b>

 Sorry for making you come all this way.
-I've been preparing a birthday gift for a friend recently, hoping to make her a handmade fishing rod.
+I've been preparing a birthday gift for a friend recently.
+A handmade fishing rod!
 Although she doesn't seem to like fishing,
 I still hope she likes it.]
 1756245653687967 -->1756245730988704{ }